tux3132/readIni/README.md

 dns = 192.168.1.1
 </code>
 </pre>

+<1>Function</h1>
+Section     the name of the section to search for
+Key         the name of the entry to find the value of DefValue    default string in the event of a failed read Buffer      a pointer to the buffer to copy into BufferSize  the maximum number of characters to copy Filename    the name and full path of the .ini file to read from return      the number of characters copied into the supplied buffer
+<pre>int ini_gets( const char *Section,
+              const char *Key,
+              const char *DefValue,
+              char *Buffer,
+              int BufferSize,
+              const char *Filename)</pre>

 <h1>Acknowledgement</h1>
 <p>readIni is derived from the project minIni of Compubase.
 Please see <a href="https://github.com/compuphase/minIni" rel="nofollow">https://github.com/compuphase/minIni</a></p>